ccollicutt/simplestack/README.md

 ### Boot instances

-Finally we can login to the controller and start an instance.
+Finally, we can login to the controller and start an instance.
 You don't have to login to the controller, but I have put the ```adminrc``` and ```testrc``` files there to easily source an the OpenStack variables.

 ```bash
 curtis$ ssh 10.1.10.11 # need to setup your .ssh/config to use the right user and private key